 Don’t Assume They Are Old Enough

 Some people may look like they are 21, but that doesn’t necessarily mean they are.
 Anyone who looks like they are under the age of 30 should be asked for their ID.
 You should be able to know right away when seeing a birthdate if that person is at least 21.
 Keep in mind that it is illegal to sell alcohol to a minor and you risk losing your liquor license in the process.
 Additionally, the individual who served the alcohol could receive a fine or jail time.
+An establishment may also lose their gaming license if they allow underage drinking, underage gaming, or allow underage patrons inside their gaming area.

 Don’t Assume the ID Is Real